-Grandparents are a crucial link in families.
+Grandparents can be a crucial link in families.
 They’re the keepers of family stories, the providers of lived-in advice.
 They have a unique vantage point that enables them to offer critical perspective for their children.
 Grandma and grandpa have been shown to boost the physical and emotional health of grandchildren as well as provide them with a strong moral compass.
 Grandparents in close proximity also offer important help when it comes to childcare.
 Its a symbiotic relationship, too: grandma and grandpa reap many health benefits from quality time with the family.

 But grandparents and in-laws can, in certain families, be pretty big pains in the ass.
 They never admit to past mistakes.
 They play favorites with the grandkids.
 They undermine their grown children.
 They’re bad influences.
 In such situations, after words have been shared, it’s common for parents of young children to either directly or indirectly cut ties with or restrict time spent with grandparents.
 Cutting parents out of your life is a major decision, one that comes with a lot of consequences.
 But for certain parents it’s the right decision.
 Is it ideal?
 Absolutely not.
 But it happens.

 So what are some reasons parents cut ties with their child’s grandparents?
 We spoke to a handful of moms and dads across the country to hear some of the reasons.
 Some discussed issues of accountability or non-stop guilt trips; others mentioned histories of bad blood.
 All of the stories, regardless of severity, speak to issues that cause problems in families that need to be discussed before they result in estrangement or just far less time spent with one another.
 Both parents and grandparents can learn a few things from these stories.